Cash Explosion

 Cash Explosion, (or simply C.E. since 2017) known as Cash Explosion: Double Play from 1989 until 2012, is the official Ohio Lottery TV game show, which is broadcast on television stations throughout Ohio.
 The show originated in Cleveland and is now taped by Mills James Productions in Columbus, Ohio.

-Cash Explosion originally aired from February 7, 1987 to September 30, 2006, at which point the Ohio Lottery replaced it with Make Me Famous, Make Me Rich.
+Cash Explosion originally aired from February 7, 1987, to September 30, 2006, at which point the Ohio Lottery replaced it with Make Me Famous, Make Me Rich.
 However, slumping ticket sales and poor ratings prompted the return of the Cash Explosion format a year later, on October 6, 2007, and it has remained on the air since.

 Cash Explosion is the longest-running state lottery based game show, surpassing California's The Big Spin, which ended its run on January 10, 2009, after 23 years and 1,213 episodes.
 As of September 27, 2014, Cash Explosion has run for 26 years and 1,433 episodes.

 As of 2016, Cash Explosion is the only weekly lottery game show airing in the United States.

 Hosts

 Bob Grossi (then a weather anchor at WBNS-TV in Columbus, Ohio) was the original host, and was replaced in 1988 by Cleveland radio personality Paul Tapié.
 Tapié left the show for a few months in 2000.
 During this, Safe Auto spokesman Michael Armstrong took over.
 Sharon Bicknell was the co-host from the beginning until February 2004, returning in 2007 until the present.
 Michelle Duda and Leilani Barrett took over as hosts in February 2004, and remained through the end of the first run.
 Regular lottery drawing hosts Karen Harris and Bob Becker (deceased) substituted on various occasions.
-John E. Douglas (Cleveland) has the longest run as the "off stage announcer" from 1989 until 2006.
+John E. Douglas (Cleveland) has the longest run as the "off stage announcer" from 1989 until 2006; Douglas died in July 2016.
+Beneatha Barkley joined the lottery host rotation in April 2003 which lasted until October in which she was replaced by Karen Kawolics.
+Cherie McClain joined the lottery drawing hosting team in 2006.

-Following its October 2007 return, David McCreary, who had previously hosted Make Me Famous, Make Me Rich, became the new host with Bicknell returning, and lottery drawing hostess Cherie McClain also joining the cast.
-Becker and Harris served as rotating lottery drawing hosts until their retirements in 2011 and 2013 respectively with newcomer Karen Kawolics joining the lottery drawing hosts in 2007.
+Following its October 2007 return, David McCreary, a comedy magician who had previously hosted Make Me Famous, Make Me Rich, became the new host with Bicknell returning, and McClain also joining the cast.
+Becker, Harris and Kawlolics served as rotating lottery drawing hosts until Harris and Becker’s retirements in 2008 and 2013 respectively.
+Eric Parks replaced the retired hosts at the beginning of 2014 and served until 2019.

 Barb McCann was Cash Explosion's Special Correspondent from 2007–2008.
 McCann won a contest during the run of Make Me Famous, Make Me Rich in which viewers voted on their favorite co-host among those auditioning.

-Following the 30th Anniversary Special, Alissa Henry became the new co-host (alongside McCreary), replacing both Bicknell and McClain which both move to rotating lottery drawing hosts.
+Following the 30th Anniversary Special, Alissa Henry (a reporter with WSYX-TV in Columbus) became the new co-host (alongside McCreary), replacing both Bicknell and McClain which both move to rotating lottery drawing hosts.
 At the same time, the show is alternatively called C.E.
-McCreaey became the shows announcer or in some cases Henry (if McCreary is hosting).
+McCreary became the shows announcer or in some cases Henry (if McCreary is hosting).
+David Saglila replaced Parks in 2020.